NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Walkthrough.md

 # Clinical Data Submission

-Typically a submission project will include additional information about a `case` such as `demographic`, `diagnosis`, or `exposure` data.
+Typically, a submission project will include additional information about a `case` such as `demographic`, `diagnosis`, or `exposure` data.

 ## Clinical Data Requirements